Saroj12Dangol/Document-Scanner/README.md

+#Dataset Generation

-# Handwritten paragraphs from IAM datasets are uploaded to VGG annotation tool.
+Handwritten paragraphs from IAM datasets are uploaded to VGG annotation tool.
 Rectangle is drawn around each word of all the paragraphs.
 Those images with rectangles are exported as .json file. .json file contains the information about position, width and height of each rectangles.
 That .json file is exported using json library in python.
 Position, width and height of rectangles of each paragraph is extracted one by one.